 “No single organization can deal with this issue alone.
 We have a bigger challenge, and this requires us to work together,” Musa said.
 “Ultimately, we want to see that we are playing a value-adding role in the humanitarian-development nexus.”

-The plan is to bring its programs, such as BRAC’s ultra-poor graduation program, to countries through partnerships.
-BRAC will be providing partners capacity building and technical support while improving the model with them to address the needs specific to a particular area or region.
+The plan is to bring its programs, such as BRAC’s Ultra-Poor Graduation program, to countries through partnerships.
+Through it's Ultra-Poor Graduation Initiative, BRAC will be providing partners capacity building and technical support while improving the model with them to address the needs specific to a particular area or region.

 “Over time we would like to become a capacity builder for local actors and support local initiatives for adapting local problems,” Musa said.